Gradient boosting for extreme quantile regression: Parameter tuning and interpretation

 \subsubsection{Remaining tuning parameters}

-The minimum leaf sizes $L_{min}^\sigma, L_{min}^\gamma$ and subsample fraction $s$ play the role of regularization parameters.
+The minimum leaf sizes $L_{\min}^\sigma, L_{\min}^\gamma$ and subsample fraction $s$ play the role of regularization parameters.
 The minimum leaf size makes sure that the splits do not try to isolate a single high observation of the gradient and that the leaves contain enough observations so that averaging provides a smoother gradient.
-Subsampling ensures that different trees are fitted on different sub-samples, mitigating the correlation between trees; see \cite{Friedman2002} and \citet[Section 10.12.2]{ESL} for further discussion on the regularization effect of subsampling.
-In practice, we do not recommend to optimize these parameters but rather to use the sensible default parameters $L_{min}^\sigma=L_{min}^\gamma = \max(10,n/100)$ and $s = 75\%$.
+Subsampling ensures that different trees are fitted on different sub-samples, mitigating the correlation between trees; see \cite{Friedman2002} and \cite[Section 10.12.2]{ESL} for further discussion on the regularization effect of subsampling. \tcb{It is common practice that early exploration determines suitable values for these parameters.
+Depending on the problem and the sample size, we recommend the range $[0.4, 0.8]$ for $s$ and $[10, \frac{n}{50}]$ for $L_{\min}$. }

 The parameter $\tau_0$ stands for the probability level of the intermediate quantile used as threshold.
 Threshold selection is a long standing problem in extreme value theory \citep[e.g.,][]{dupuis1999exceedances, drees2020minimum}.
 A higher threshold yields a better approximation by the GPD distribution but fewer exceedances, leading to reduced bias and higher variance.
 Some guidelines for threshold selection in practice are provided in Section~\ref{sec:application}, where we present an application to precipitation forecast statistical post-processing.